thilina999/personalized-data-core/README.md

 Open the project in IntelliJ(or any other IDEA), which will automatically build it

 ### Run the project
+Open `application.properties` file.
+Update valid database connection details and make sure `spring.jpa.hibernate.ddl-auto` is set to `create` when running the application for the first time.
-Run the 'PersonalizedDataCoreApp' class to run the application
+Run the `PersonalizedDataCoreApp` class to run the application.
+This will start the application and create the required entities in the database.

 ## Rest API Endpoints